How We Use Your Information

 Reach Out to You

 Sometimes we’ll get in touch with you to give you a sneak peek of new features we’re releasing, promotions, and other things like that.
 For example, we sent out a Chat to many Snapchatters to let them know that Group Video Chat was released.
 We mainly do this in the app, but sometimes we’ll send you an email if it’s really important.
 For example, when you request a copy of your data or reset your password.
 We also use your information to get back to you when you’ve reached out to our Support team.
 We definitely don’t like spam ourselves, so we try to keep emails to a minimum.

 Enforce Our Terms & Policies

 The last category is legal.
 This usually is the most boring category, but it’s an important one!
 In some cases, we use your information for legal purposes.
-For example, when unlawful content is posted on Snapchat or another one of our services, we may need to enforce our terms of services and other policies.
-In some cases, we may also share information to cooperate with law enforcement requests.
+For example, when unlawful content is posted on Snapchat or another one of our services, we may need to enforce our Terms of Service and other policies.
+In some cases, we may also use or share your information to cooperate with law enforcement requests or comply with our legal obligations.
 Check out our Transparency Report to learn more.